 II.3.1 Establishment

-This use case applies to the same configuration than the previous use case as depicted in Figure II.2.
-There is not any necessity for explicit TCP bearer establishment control by the MGC in this example, because e.g. of lacking NAT traversal support, or application specific, or security dedicated requirements.
+This use case applies to the same configuration as the previous use case depicted in Figure II.2.
+There is no necessity for explicit TCP bearer establishment control by the MGC in this example, because e.g. of lacking NAT traversal support, or application specific, or security dedicated requirements.
 The direction of TCP bearer establishment is also unimportant from MGC point of view.
-The MGC only want to wait with TCP establishment as long as application control level capability negotiations become stable, hence the MGC intially blocks possible establishment.
-Later on, TCP bearer establishment is unblocked and the interlinkage at the concerned stream endpoint pair is enabled, in both directions at the example of Figure II.5.
+The MGC only wants to wait with TCP establishment as long as application control level capability negotiations become stable, hence the MGC initially blocks possible establishment.
+Later on, TCP bearer establishment is unblocked and the interlinkage at the concerned stream endpoint pair is enabled, in both directions in the example of Figure II.5.

 The notification of successful TCP bearer establishment is again an optional feature, up to the MGC level application/service control logic.